sandialabs/tracktable/Documentation/installation/install_source.rst

 ``Python3_LIBRARIES``.
 Check their values in ``ccmake`` / CMake GUI.
-If your Python executable is in (for example) ``/usr/local/python/bin/python`` then its corresponding library will usually be in ``/usr/local/python/lib/libpython3.6.so`` instead of halfway across the system.
+If your Python executable is in (for example) ``/usr/local/python/bin/python`` then its corresponding library will usually be somewhere in ``/usr/local/python`` -- for example, ``/usr/local/python/lib/libpython3.6.so`` -- instead of in some directory outside ``/usr/local/python``.

-Python Tests Running But Failing
+Python tests running but failing
 ********************************

 * Cause #1: One or more required Python packages missing.